Greater Yellowstone Raptor Experience

-“Teasdale” the great horned owl was found injured on the ground on New Year’s Eve 2010, by a man and his dog hiking near Teasdale, Utah (hence his name).
-The man planned to take him to Second Chance Wildlife Rehabilitation Center in Price, Utah right away.
+Teasdale the great horned owl was found injured on the ground on New Year’s Eve 2010, by a man and his dog hiking near Teasdale, Utah (hence his name).
+The man planned to take him to Second Chance Wildlife Rehabilitation Center in Price, Utah, right away.
 Unfortunately, there had been an avalanche covering the main road out of that area.
-It was arranged for the man who found Teasdale to drop him off at the home of friends of the rehabilitation center’s director.
-The friend then drove Teasdale to Green River, Utah, on New Year’s Day, going the LONG way because the avalanche had not been cleared yet.
+He instead arranged to drop Teasdale off at the home of friends of the rehabilitation center’s director.
+The friend then drove Teasdale to Green River, Utah, on New Year’s Day, going the LONG way because the avalanche had not yet been cleared.
 At that point, folks from Second Chance arrived and took him the rest of the way for treatment.

 Once at the center, his injury was evaluated.
 He had fractured several bones in his right wing and they had already healed improperly.
-Because of this misalignment, he cannot fly well enough to survive on his own in the wild and will live in captivity for the rest of his life.
+Because of this misalignment, Teasdale cannot fly well enough to survive on his own in the wild, and so will live in captivity for the rest of his life.

-At approximately three or four years of age, “Isham” (named after one of Buffalo Bill’s favorite horses) was struck by a car and taken to Talking Talons Youth Leadership in Tiejeras, New Mexico, for treatment.
-Unfortunately, he suffered such severe damage to his right eye that it had to be completely removed.
-With the loss of one eye, he no longer has depth perception which makes catching small animals like mice, ground squirrels, and snakes very difficult.
+At approximately three or four years of age, Isham, named after one of Buffalo Bill’s favorite horses, was struck by a car and taken to Talking Talons Youth Leadership in Tiejeras, New Mexico, for treatment.
+Unfortunately, he suffered such severe damage to his right eye that it had to be removed.
+With the loss of one eye, he no longer has depth perception, which makes catching small animals like mice, ground squirrels, and snakes very difficult.
 This disability also leaves him completely blind on his right side, making him an easy target to other predators.

 Because he could not be returned to the wild and he had a great disposition, the Talking Talons staff decided to train him as an education bird.
-He helped teach the public about birds of prey for five years at Talking Talons when the group had to reorganize and needed to reduce the number of animals they cared for.
-While they were very sad to see him leave, we couldn’t be happier to receive such a wonderful bird for our program.
+He helped teach the public about birds of prey for five years at Talking Talons, until the group had to reorganize and needed to reduce the number of animals they cared for.
+While they were very sad to see Isham leave, we couldn’t be happier to receive such a wonderful bird for our program.

 Hayabusa came to us from Northwest Wildlife Rehabilitation in Tucson, Arizona.
 She suffered an impact injury near the “wrist” joint on her right wing.
 Unfortunately, the damage was so severe that she never regained full extension of that wing and, to this day, has very poor flight.
 Because peregrine falcons are extremely acrobatic and rely on their speed and aerial maneuvering to catch prey, she can never return to the wild.